ibrahimovicmurados01/DemoApp/README.md

 * xunit for running unit tests
 ```

-The code consist of **4 main projects** (`DemoApp.WEB/DemoApp.Contracts/DemoApp.EntitiesDemoAppAba.Repositories`) and plus **2 test projects** (`DemoApp.Web.Tests/DemoApp.Repository.Tests`).
+The code consist of **4 main projects** (`DemoApp.WEB/DemoApp.Contracts/DemoApp.Entities/DemoApp.Repositories`) and plus **2 test projects** (`DemoApp.Web.Tests/DemoApp.Repository.Tests`).

 ##### DemoApp.Repository
 ```
 This project consist of implementation of Data access layer.
-Based on the explanatory name in aba Repository pattern is being used.
+Based on the explanatory name in DemoApp Repository pattern is being used.
 You can find some `decorators` for standard repository implementation.
 My advice is to go through these decorators and understand how they work.
 ```
 ##### DemoApp.Entities
 ```